Blogs / Hotel Revenue

 However, relying on just one factor will not give you fruitful results as you need to fine-tune the pricing strategy by combining other factors such as guest preferences, past booking prices, number of guests, etc.

 But you can't wait months to urge travelers to choose your accommodation over others.
-That's when you would fine-tune the revenue strategy so that you won't be affected by seasonal drops, declining revenue, and zero occupancy.
+That's when you fine-tune the revenue strategy or get help from the revenue manager.